Also in Royal Aberdeen Children's Hospital:

-If your child's appointment time is not suitable, please telephone (01224) 552711 or 552667 and we will arrange another appointment for you.
-Please let us know as soon as possible if you are unable to keep an appointment.
-We may be able to offer the appointment to another child.
+If your child's appointment time is not suitable, please telephone (01224) 550232 and we will arrange another appointment for you.
+Please let us know as soon as possible if you are unable to keep an appointment as w may be able to offer the appointment to another child.
 If you do not attend for the appointment and you have not notified us, your general practitioner (GP) may be informed.
 People who do not attend delay other children from receiving medical attention.

 If your appointment has to be cancelled by the clinic we will let you know of an alternative date by letter or telephone.